Team8RoboticsUOM/Team8_Mobile_Grasping_Robot/README.md

 2. [Future Scope](#future-scope)
 3. [Leo Navigation](#leo-navigation)
 ## Installation
-Please refer to the documentation provided on the [official Leo Rover website](https://www.leorover.tech/knowledge-base) for the assembly process and other information regards leo rover.
+Please refer to the documentation provided on the [Leo Rover offical website](https://www.leorover.tech/knowledge-base) for the assembly process and other information regards leo rover.

 This installation procedure assumes that you have installed ROS2 Humble and [Gazebo (preferably ignition version)](https://gazebosim.org/api/gazebo/6.1/install.html) based on Ubuntu 22.04:

 1. The first step is the installation of the leo_simulator.
-Access this link and clone the [leo simulator-ros2]((https://github.com/LeoRover/leo_simulator-ros2)).
+Access and clone the [leo simulator-ros2]((https://github.com/LeoRover/leo_simulator-ros2)).
 You can also go to official ROS website of [leo gazebo](http://wiki.ros.org/leo_gazebo).

 2. Create a python package and sourcing its setup file.
 ```